 Remember the saying “You get what you get and you don’t get upset”?

 Some people love this spontaneity.
-Others will be stressed by it.
+Others will be a little nerved by it.
 And that’s okay.

 Are you willing to give up some control over what goes in your box?
-Or do you need to live by your plan?
-If you’re someone that wants to have spinach lasagna on Wednesday, and your box doesn’t have spinach that week, will you be upset that you have to go elsewhere to supplement your CSA box contents?
+Or do you need to live by your meal plan?
+If you’re someone that wants to have spinach lasagna on Wednesday, and your box doesn’t have spinach that week, will that be a make or break experience, or will you allow yourself to adjust to the flow of spontaneity?